petercunha/Knock/README.md

 When tested on a 25/5 Mbps connection, **Knock found an average of 3 server login credentials per hour.**

-***USING THIS PROGRAM IN IT'S CURRENT STATE IS ILLEGAL.
+:warning: *USING THIS PROGRAM IN IT'S CURRENT STATE IS ILLEGAL.
 I AM NOT RESPONSIBLE FOR USAGE.
 SEE THE LICENSE FILE FOR DETAILS*

 ## Demo